 Kentucky Abortion Laws

 Few topics are as divisive as abortion.
-Many in the pro-life camp actively seek to overturn Roe v.
-Wade, the U.S. Supreme Court case that legalized abortion, arguing that an unborn fetus is a human being deserving of legal protection.
-Conversely, many pro-choice proponents seek to preserve abortion rights, arguing that laws should not restrict a woman’s freedom to choose what happens to her body.
+Many in the pro-life camp argue that an unborn fetus is a human being deserving of legal protection.
+Conversely, many pro-choice proponents seek to obtain an abortion right, arguing that laws should not restrict a woman’s freedom to choose what happens to her body.
 No matter what you believe, it’s important to understand the laws in your state and your rights if you or a friend have an unplanned pregnancy.

 Kentucky's 2019 Abortion Laws